Find & Apply For Ophthalmic Technician Jobs In Pinellas, Florida

 Salary Information & Job Trends In this Region

-Ophthalmic Technicians in Pinellas, Florida play a crucial role in assisting ophthalmologists with various tasks related to eye care. - Entry-level Ophthalmic Technician salaries range from $30,000 to $40,000 per year - Mid-career Certified Ophthalmic Technician salaries range from $40,000 to $55,000 per year - Senior-level Lead Ophthalmic Technician salaries range from $55,000 to $70,000 per year The history of Ophthalmic Technicians in Pinellas, Florida dates back to the early days of ophthalmology when specialized assistants were needed to help with eye examinations and procedures.
-Over time, the role of Ophthalmic Technicians has evolved to include advanced diagnostic testing, patient education, and support during surgical procedures, reflecting advancements in technology and medical practices.
-Current trends in the field of Ophthalmic Technicians in Pinellas, Florida include the integration of electronic health records, telemedicine services for remote patient care, and continuing education opportunities to stay current with the latest advancements in eye care technology.
+Ophthalmic Technicians in Pinellas, Florida play a crucial role in assisting ophthalmologists in providing eye care to patients. - Entry-level Ophthalmic Technician salaries range from $30,000 to $40,000 per year - Mid-career Certified Ophthalmic Technician salaries range from $40,000 to $55,000 per year - Senior-level Lead Ophthalmic Technician salaries range from $55,000 to $70,000 per year The history of Ophthalmic Technicians in Pinellas, Florida can be traced back to the early days of ophthalmology when specialized eye care professionals were needed to support eye doctors in their practice.
+Over the years, the role of Ophthalmic Technicians has evolved to encompass a wide range of responsibilities, including conducting diagnostic tests, assisting in eye surgeries, and educating patients on eye care.
+Current trends in the field of Ophthalmic Technicians in Pinellas, Florida include advancements in technology for eye exams and treatments, an increased focus on preventive eye care, and the integration of telemedicine for remote consultations with patients.